094459/newsletter-oss-projects/README.md

 [prometheus-rds-exporter](https://aws-oss.beachgeek.co.uk/3mx) is a project from Vincent Mercier that provides a Prometheus exporter for AWS RDS.
 Check out the README, it is very detailed and well put together.
 It provides a lot of information on how they built this, examples of configurations as well as detailed configuration options. (#188)

+**rds-instances-locator**

+[rds-instances-locator](https://aws-oss.beachgeek.co.uk/3o0) There are times when you want to know exactly in which physical AZ your RDS instances are running.
+For those instances, you can use this script to help you.
+Details on the various scenarios it has been designed for as well as example commands make this something you can easily get started with.(#189)

 **remote-debugging-with-emr**

 [remote-debugging-with-emr](https://aws-oss.beachgeek.co.uk/3ne) is a Python-based CDK stack that deploys an EC2 bastion host and EMR Serverless and EMR on EKS environments configured for remote debugging. (#188)